Marwan-lord/Crimson-lang/README.md

 # Crimson-lang
-An interpreted expression-based programming language made in rust
+An interpreted expression-based functional programming language made in rust
 inspired mainly by monkey-lang from "Writing An Interpreter Book In Go" book

 -----